 In some cases, fraudsters even acquire the questions from background check companies, and simply manufacture the right user profile to meet all the right criteria.

 A digital footprint is made of any information that can point towards the same user.
 It can include social media profiles, web cookies, an email address, or even a certain online behaviour.

 In fraud prevention, a digital footprint can also include things like purchase history, browser used, and IP address, amongst other points.

 “Another issue loan companies can face is to do with the scarcity of data.
 This is particularly the case in developing nations where the majority of the population remains underbanked.”

-In spite of an increase in financial inclusion around the world, there are still around 1.7B adults who do not have access to financial services.
+In spite of an increase in financial inclusion around the globe, there are still around 1.7B adults who do not have access to financial services.

-The unbanked, however, aren’t only found in developing countries, as they count anyone who relies on a cash economy for a variety of reasons:
+The surprising news, however, is that the ubanked aren’t only found in developing countries, as they count anyone who relies on a cash economy for a variety of reasons:

 - Inability to afford banking fees